Certificates

 What happens during the Mentorship and Graduation Exhibition?

 The mentorship consists of private mentoring with one of our art instructors, usually over 6 to 9 months.
-The joint graduation exhibition show takes place at the Snelgrove Gallery as well as being hosted online.
+The joint graduation exhibition show takes place on campus at the Snelgrove Gallery.
+An online show option (in place of the gallery show) is available to those students who request it.
 Typically the mentorship will include:

 • Review of portfolio: Your mentor will take a look at all your work and help you determine your strengths and interests, your voice as an artist, and the direction you are heading in.
 This will include recommendations for what to put in an artist statement.